-From the standard unitary case, we know that the oscillation probability $P_{\mu e}$ ($P_{\bar{\mu}\bar{e}}$) gets a double boost (double suppression) when the hierarchy is NH and $\dcp$ is in the lower half plane (LHP).
+From eq.~(\ref{pme}), we can see that for the standard unitary case, the oscillation probability $P_{\mu e}$ ($P_{\bar{\mu}\bar{e}}$) gets a double boost (double suppression) when the hierarchy is NH and $\dcp$ is in the lower half plane (LHP).
 Similarly $P_{\mu e}$ ($P_{\bar{\mu}\bar{e}}$) gets a double suppression (double boost) when the hierarchy is IH and $\dcp$ is in the upper half plane (UHP).